Oh boy, where do we begin?

 - The Cheat's got the skills for flaming layup drills!I'm glad we compromised with flaming lay-up drillsAh, f'rllz, oh tell me what's the dealzYou got the wills, the skills, the flaming lay-up drills

-- The short ends with Strong Bad and Strong Mad at home, having posited what it is that The Cheat does all day:
+- The short ends with Strong Bad and Strong Mad at home, having wondered what it is that The Cheat does all day:

 - It's the loading screen!
 It's the loading screen!
 I can't believe this cartoon is just all the loading screens!